Draikin/panzer-dragoon-legacy/DEVELOPMENT.md

    `docker rmi panzerdragoonlegacy_web --force`

+   You may need to delete images marked with `<none>` too, using the `IMAGE ID` instead of the `REPOSITORY` in the above command to delete these.

-4. Run `docker-compose run web` to build the image. `ctrl+c`
+4. Run `docker-compose run web` to build the image. `ctrl+c` once finished.

-5. Run `docker-compose up`
+5. Run `docker-compose up`.
+If this causes an error, run `docker-compose down`.

-6. In another tab run `docker-compose run web rake db:create && rake db:setup`
+6. In another tab run `docker-compose run web bundle exec rake db:create && ` `bundle exec rake db:setup`
+   (in the `panzer-dragoon-legacy` directory).

 ## Manual Setup